On the maximum order of graphs embedded in surfaces: Proof of Theorem

 For each face $R_i$ of $S$, let $\partial(R_i)$ be the subgraph of $S$ consisting of the vertices and edges embedded in the boundary of $R_i$.
 A vertex in $V(G)\cap R_i$ is {\it deep} if it is at distance at least $\lfloor k/2\rfloor$ in $G$ from $\partial(R_i)$.

-Our proof proceeds as follows.
-We first give a lower bound of $c(\Delta-1)^{\lfloor{k}/{2}\rfloor}$ for the number of deep vertices in each face of $S$.
+The rest of the proof proceeds as follows.
+We first give a lower bound of $c(\Delta-1)^{\lfloor{k}/{2}\rfloor}$ for the number of deep vertices $D_i$ in each face $R_i$ of $S$.
 This implies that for every pair of distinct faces $R_i$ and $R_j$ of $S$ either $\partial(R_i)$ and $\partial(R_j)$ intersect or there exists an edge of $G$ with an endvertex in $\partial(R_i)$ and another endvertex on $\partial(R_j)$.
 Then we show that the embedding of $G$ restricts the number of pairs of faces of $S$ whose boundaries share an edge; these are our good pairs of faces.
 We bound the number of good pairs by a function linear in $\ell$.
 It follows that the number of pairs of faces of $S$ whose boundaries do not share an edge is quadratic in $\ell$; these are our bad pairs of faces.

-The existence of deep vertices in each face forces edges between the boundaries of each bad pair of faces; these are our jump edges.
-The proof ends when we show that this quadratic (in $\ell$) number of jump edges is inconsistent with a surface embedding.
-In the following we detail these ideas formally.
+If the diameter is even the set $I_{ij}$ of vertices in $\partial(R_i)\cap \partial(R_j)$ is nonempty for each bad pair of regions $R_i$ and $R_j$.
+Furthermore, for any pair of deep vertices $x\in D_i$ and $y\in D_j$ every $xy$-path of length at most $k$ includes some vertex in $I_{ij}$.
+This allows us to provide an upper bound for the number of deep vertices in certain regions $R_i$ and $R_{j*}$.
+For our selection of $\ell$ and $c$ this upper bound turns out to be smaller than the aforementioned lower bound of $2c(\Delta-1)^{\lfloor{k}/{2}\rfloor}$ for $|D_i|+|D_{j*}|$, giving the desired contradiction.
+In the case of odd diameter some $xy$-paths between deep vertices $x\in D_i$ and $y\in D_j$ may avoid $I_{ij}$, forcing the existence of edges between the boundaries of the bad pair of faces; these are our jump edges.
+The proof ends when we show that the necessary quadratic (in $\ell$) number of jump edges is inconsistent with a surface embedding.